Supersymmetric SYK model and random matrix theory: Random matrix classification

-Now we apply the Altland-Zirnbauer classification theory (see appendix \ref{AZ} for some necessary knowledges) to the original SYK model \cite{You:2016ldz,Garcia-Garcia:2016mno,Dyer:2016pou,Cotler:2016fpe}.
-This is accomplished by finding the symmetry of the theory (and has been already discussed in other works, see \cite{You:2016ldz,Cotler:2016fpe}).
-First, one can change the majonara fermion operators to creation annihilation operators $c^\alpha$ and $\bar {c}^\alpha$ by where $\alpha = 1,2\cdots,N_d=N/2$.
-The fermionic number operator $F=\sum_\alpha\bar{c}^\alpha c^\alpha$ divides the total Hilbert space with two different charge parities.
-One can define the particle-hole operator where $K$ is the complex conjugate operator ($c^{\alpha}$ and $\bar{c}^{\alpha}$ are real).
-The operation of $P$ on fermionic operators is given by where From these commutation relation we can show that To compare with the Altland-Zirnbauer classification, we need to know the square of $P$ and this is done by direct calculation Now we discover that $P$ can be treated as a $T_+$ operator and it completely determines the class of the hamiltonian.
-Before we list the result, it should be mentioned that the degeneracy of hamiltonian can be seen from the properties of $P$: \begin{itemize} \item $N\text{ mod }8=2\text{ or }6$:\\ The symmetry $P$ exchanges the parity sector of a state, so there is a two-fold degeneracy.
-However, there is no further symmetries caused by $P$ in each block, Thus it is given as a combination of two GUEs, where two copies of GUEs are degenerated. \item $N\text{ mod }8=4$: \\ The symmetry $P$ is a parity-invariant mapping and $P^2=-1$, so there is a two-fold degeneracy.
-There is no further independent symmetries.
-From Altland-Zirnbauer theory we know that in each parity block there is a GSE matrix.
+Now we discover that $P$ can be treated as a $T_+$ operator, and it completely determines the class of the Hamiltonian.
+Before we list the result, it should be mentioned that the degeneracy of Hamiltonian can be seen from the properties of $P$: \begin{itemize} \item $N\text{ mod }8=2\text{ or }6$:\\ The symmetry $P$ exchanges the parity sector of a state, so there is a two-fold degeneracy.
+However, there are no further symmetries caused by $P$ in each block.
+Thus, it is given as a combination of two GUEs, where two copies of GUEs degenerate. \item $N\text{ mod }8=4$: \\ The symmetry $P$ is a parity-invariant mapping and $P^2=-1$, so there is a two-fold degeneracy.
+There are no further independent symmetries.
+From the Altland-Zirnbauer theory, we know that in each parity block, there is a GSE matrix.
 Also, where two copies of GSEs are independent. \item $N\text{ mod }8=0$: \\ The symmetry $P$ is a parity-invariant mapping and $P^2=1$.
-There is no further symmetries so the degeneracy is one.
-From Altland-Zirnbauer theory we know that in each parity block there is a GOE matrix.
-Also, two copies of GOEs are independent. \end{itemize} We summarize these information in the following table as a summary of SYK model,
+There are no further symmetries, so the degeneracy is one.
+From the Altland-Zirnbauer theory, we know that in each parity block, there is a GOE matrix.
+Also, two copies of GOEs are independent. \end{itemize} We summarize those observations in the following table as a summary of SYK model,